 \subsubsection{Study on Inverted Bottlneck Projection in Crossmodal Amplifier}

-As recorded in Table~\ref{tab:CA}, we analyze the impact of different channel expansion sizes on the performance of the Crossmodal Amplifier.
+As recorded in Table~\ref{tab:CA}, we conduct an ablation study that first evaluates the effectiveness of incorporating the Inverted Bottleneck Projection (IBP) module in Crossmodal Amplifier, followed by an analysis of the impact of different channel expansion sizes of IBP on performance.
 The results demonstrate that a 2 times channel expansion strikes the best balance between detection performance and computational efficiency.
-This configuration achieves a high PRO of 97.7\% and a P-AP of 45.5\%, while maintaining relatively low computational overhead compared to the 4 times expansion.
+This configuration achieves a high P-AUC of 99.4\% and P-AP of 45.5\%, while maintaining relatively low computational overhead compared to the 4 times expansion.